con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 A splendid wish-fulfilling jewel in hand,
 The best of all that's precious, omnipresent, (87)

-[^87-1]: For the Nāmasaṅgīti, we translate *upadhi* as 'substrate', but the word as a technical Buddhist term has a number of possible meanings, depending on context.
+[^87-1]: For throughout *Nāmasaṅgīti* we translate *upadhi* as 'substrate', but the word as a technical Buddhist term has a number of possible meanings, depending on context.
 For example, it can also mean 'remainder', 'body', or 'afflictions'.
 Tibetan translations of the Nāmasaṅgīti and other texts render this term in various ways.

 * 87a: BDRC etext hits—lus kun, 10; nyon mongs, 57; lhag ma, 18.
 All are common ways of translating upadhi.